-Summary: Melitzanosalata is a popular dip made from roasted eggplants.
+Melitzanosalata is a popular dip made from roasted eggplants.
 It’s a good source of fiber and antioxidants.

 Tzatziki is another popular dip and spread used in Greek cooking.
-While it’s very creamy, it’s pretty low in calories, with about 35 calories in two tablespoons of tzatziki sauce.
+While it’s very creamy, it’s pretty low in calories, with about 35 calories in 2 tablespoons.

-Tzatziki is made with Greek yogurt, cucumbers and olive oil.
+Tzatziki is made with Greek yogurt, cucumbers, and olive oil.

 Greek yogurt is creamier and thicker than regular yogurt.
 This is because the yogurt has been strained to remove the liquid whey.
 Historically, Greeks strained the yogurt to reduce its water content and prevent spoilage.

-Summary: Tzatziki is a popular dip made from cucumbers and Greek yogurt.
+Tzatziki is a popular dip made from cucumbers and Greek yogurt.
 It’s high in protein and low in calories.

-Dolmades are stuffed grapes leaves that can be served as an appetizer or main dish.
+Dolmades are stuffed grape leaves that can be served as an appetizer or main dish.

-What’s more, red grape leaves may improve blood circulation in people with chronic venous insufficiency, a condition in which blood has a hard time circulating through the veins (21).
+What’s more, red grape leaves may improve blood circulation in people with chronic venous insufficiency, a condition in which blood has a hard time circulating through the veins (

 Dolmades are flavored with different herbs and spices.
-Herbs and spices are an important part of Greek cooking and also contain many health benefits (22).
+Herbs and spices are an important part of Greek cooking and also contain many health benefits (

 For example, many dolmades recipes use parsley and dill.

 Dill is believed to be a good source of antioxidants and may slow the growth of disease-causing bacteria and fungus.
-It may also improve digestive health (23).
+It may also improve digestive health (

-Summary: Dolmades are stuffed grape vine leaves that are extremely nutritious and have strong antioxidant properties.
+Dolmades are stuffed grape vine leaves that are extremely nutritious and have strong antioxidant properties.

 Appropriately, the dish refers to gigante beans baked in a tomato sauce.
 Because gigante beans can be hard to find, people often use lima beans or other large white beans instead.

 Beans are an excellent and important source of protein for vegetarians.

 In addition, research shows that people who eat more beans have a lower risk of heart disease.
-Beans are also known to help control blood sugar and diabetes (27).
+Beans are also known to help control blood sugar and diabetes (

-Summary: Gigantes are large beans baked in a tomato sauce.
+Gigantes are large beans baked in a tomato sauce.
 Beans are rich in many nutrients and have been linked to many positive health outcomes.

 Avgolemono is a traditional Greek soup.
-It’s typically made with chicken, lemon, eggs and orzo pasta or rice.
+It’s typically made with chicken, lemon, eggs, and orzo pasta or rice.

 It can be thought of as the Greek version of chicken noodle soup.
 Chicken soup has been recommended for hundreds of years to help fight colds and the flu.

-In addition to its immune-boosting properties, avgolemono also contains high levels of protein from the chicken and eggs, all while being relatively low in calories.
+In addition to its potential immune-boosting properties, avgolemono also contains high levels of protein from the chicken and eggs, all while being relatively low in calories.

 Fakes soupa is a lentil soup.
 It can be made with or without tomatoes and is a staple in the Greek diet.

 It’s an excellent source of protein and fiber.
-Just one cup of lentils contains 18 grams of protein and 16 grams of fiber (33).
+Just one cup of lentils contains 18 grams of protein and 16 grams of fiber (

-- Manganese: 49% of the RDI
+- Manganese: 978 mcg (43% of the DV)

-- Iron: 37% of the RDI
+- Iron: 6.6 mg (37% of the DV)

-- Vitamin B1: 28% of the RDI
+- Vitamin B1: 335 mcg (28% of the DV)

-- Zinc: 24% of the RDI
+- Zinc: 2.52 mg (23% of the DV)

-These nutrients make fakes soupa an excellent food for vegetarians, since vegetarian diets are often low in iron, protein and zinc (34).
+These nutrients make fakes soupa an excellent food for vegetarians since vegetarian diets are often low in iron, protein, and zinc (34).

 Souvlaki consists of small, grilled pieces of meat on a skewer and is one of the most well-known Greek foods.

-It’s sold throughout Greece in “souvlatzidiko” or souvlaki shops and can be found in almost every Greek restaurant around the world.
+It’s sold throughout Greece in souvlatzidiko, or souvlaki shops, and can be found in almost every Greek restaurant around the world.

-Souvlaki is typically made from pork, chicken, lamb or beef.
+Souvlaki is typically made from pork, chicken, lamb, or beef.
 It’s traditionally only meat, but it’s now often served with vegetables like a kabob.

-Meat intake is also associated with increased muscle mass, which is especially important in older adults (37).
+Meat intake is also associated with increased muscle mass, which is especially important in older adults (

-Saganaki shrimp is a traditional Greek appetizer that is both tasty and heart healthy.
+Saganaki shrimp is a traditional Greek appetizer that is both tasty and heart-healthy.

 It features shrimp in a savory tomato sauce and is traditionally served in a heavy-bottom frying pan known as a saganaki pan in Greece.

 Shrimp is high in protein and very low in fat.
 A 3-ounce (85-gram) serving contains 18 grams of protein and only 1 gram of fat (

 It also provides about 50% of your daily selenium.
-Selenium may help reduce inflammation and lower the risk of prostate cancer (39).
+Selenium may help reduce inflammation and lower the risk of prostate cancer (

-Tomatoes are frequently consumed in Greece and may contribute to the lower rates of heart disease, cancer and premature death.
+Tomatoes are frequently consumed in Greece and may contribute to the lower rates of heart disease, cancer, and premature death.

-Summary: This appetizer features shrimp in a tomato sauce.
+This appetizer features shrimp in a tomato sauce.
 It’s high in protein, low in calories and rich in antioxidants.

 Fish is a staple in the Greek and Mediterranean diets.

 Sardines are one of the most commonly eaten fish in Greece.
-These small, fatty fish are not only flavorful, but also one of the healthiest foods you can eat.
+These small, fatty fish are not only flavorful but also one of the healthiest foods you can eat.

 DHA is also crucial for brain health.
-It’s not only critical to healthy brain development in infants, but it also promotes healthy brain aging (45).
+It’s not only critical to healthy brain development in infants, but it also promotes healthy brain aging (

 - Protein: 25 grams

-- Vitamin B12: 149% of the RDI
+- Vitamin B12: 8.94 mcg (373% of the DV)

-- Selenium: 75% of the RDI
+- Selenium: 5.3 mcg (96% of the DV)

-- Vitamin D: 68% of the RDI
+- Vitamin D: 4.8 mcg (24% of the DV)

-- Calcium: 38% of the RDI
+- Calcium: 29.4 mg (29% of the DV)

-Summary: Sardines are high in protein and healthy fats and may help lower the risk of heart disease.
+Sardines are high in protein and healthy fats and may help lower the risk of heart disease.
 They also contain many vitamins and minerals, including calcium and vitamin D for strong bones.

-It’s typically made with tomatoes, onion, cucumbers, olives and feta.
+It’s typically made with tomatoes, onion, cucumbers, olives, and feta.
 It’s then dressed with olive oil and vinegar.
 All of these ingredients are loaded with nutrients and considered staples in Greek cooking.

 The feta sprinkled onto the salad is another staple of Greek cooking.

-- Vitamin A: 56% of the RDI
+- Vitamin A: 469 mcg (52% of the DV)

-- Vitamin C: 14% of the RDI
+- Vitamin C: 28.1 mg (31% of the DV)

-- Vitamin K: 181% of the RDI
+- Vitamin K: 483 mcg (403% of the DV)

-- Potassium: 5% of the RDI
+- Potassium: 558 mg (12% of the DV)

-- Iron: 5% of the RDI
+- Iron: 2.7 mg (15% of the DV)

-Spinach also contains many antioxidants that help fight free radicals and prevent cell damage (11).
+Spinach also contains many antioxidants that help fight free radicals and prevent cell damage (

-Horta vrasta simply means boiled greens in Greek and is a staple in Greek households.
+The phrase “horta vrasta” simply means boiled greens in Greek and is a staple in Greek households.
 The dish is typically topped with olive oil and lemon juice.

 Traditionally in Greece, wild greens were used.
 Greens are commonly consumed throughout the Mediterranean, and a high intake of greens is a key, often overlooked component of the Mediterranean diet.

 Most wild greens have an extremely high antioxidant content.
 One study found that many wild greens contain more antioxidants than blueberries (

 Research shows that while some of their antioxidant content will be lost during boiling, they retain antioxidants better than most foods when boiled (

-By increasing Greek staples like olive oil, seafood, herbs, fruits and vegetables in your diet, you can improve your overall nutrition and help fight off chronic disease.
+By increasing Greek staples like olive oil, seafood, herbs, fruits, and vegetables in your diet, you can improve your overall nutrition and help fight off chronic disease.